 Kids cancer is not the same as adult cancer and survival for children must last much, much longer than just five years.
 As we do today, using a five year survival rate for childhood cancer grossly discounts the pitfalls that lay ahead for up to 95% of the survivors.
-When it is communicated in such a way that others outside of the childhood cancer community can fully understand the long term impact cancer has on children, only then will we finally make childhood cancer a real priority.
+When it is communicated in such a way that others, outside of the childhood cancer community, can fully understand the long term impact cancer has on children, only then will we finally make childhood cancer a real priority.
 Let’s stop hiding from the reality of childhood cancer by using unrealistic five year “survival” rates.
 True progress in surviving childhood cancer can not be measured by only looking at the five year period from diagnoses.
-Today, advocates and medical professionals frequently cite 83% as being the average survival rate for children.
-In reality, the 30 year survival rate is only 65% overall.
+Today, advocates and medical professionals frequently cite 84% as being the average survival rate for children.
+In reality, the 30 year survival rate is closer to 68% overall.
 A long term survival rate such as this gives a much different and more realistic perspective to the general public who we rely on to help fund research.
-We’d love to see the American Cancer Society or even the National Cancer Institute to step up and address the need for looking at a more realistic method of measuring survival for children.
+We’d love to see the American Cancer Society or even the National Cancer Institute to step up and address the need for looking at a more realistic method of measuring true survival for children.

 There are several pieces of good legislation in play now that would benefit childhood cancers by improving research opportunities and increasing drug development.